alexyingchen/accessguide/content/programmers.md

 ```

 ### P7.
 Make sure that assistive tech can parse content
-> Yep, this code is messy.
+> This code is messy.
+My screen reader can barely get through it.

 Ensure that, with markup languages, elements have complete start and end tags, they are nested according to their specifications, they don’t contain duplicate attributes, and any IDs are unique.